fdaciuk/conduit-api/README.md

 ### Environment Variables

-You can use env vars by creating a `.env` file on the root of the project.
+You can use env vars by copying the `.env.example` file to a new `.env` file on the root of the project.
-To document all used env vars, and get autocomplete when use `process.env.YOU_VAR`, just put all your env vars on file `environment.d.ts`.
+To document all used env vars, and get autocomplete when use the function `env('YOU_VAR')`, just put all your env vars on file `src/helpers/env.ts`.

 ### Global import